Wack0/bitlocker-attacks/readme.md

 When Secure Boot is enabled, that EFI application can use a known Secure Boot bypass (where physical access is required if needed).
 For exploiting a Windows boot application in this way, you will need to replace the BCD with your second one on the PXE server.
 This means pressing an arrow key during `bootmgr` startup to force the boot menu to show; and then replacing the BCD on the PXE server at that point.

+### push button decrypt

+Exploitation involves:
+* **Dump the bitlocker protected osvolume to a disk image.** This method to get the FVEK leads to actual data loss!
+* Boot to WinRE using whatever means (force it by startup repair if needed, or just set bootsequence BCD element, etc).
+* Start a reset (Troubleshoot -> Reset this PC -> Remove everything).
+It's quicker to choose "Local reinstall".
+Be sure to choose "Just remove my files".
+  * Choosing to "keep files" will ask for recovery key.
+  * If the system's WinRE is not vulnerable, it will also ask for a recovery key.
+* When the reset gets to ~98%, shut the system down forcefully (via holding power button down 7 seconds / etc).
+* Power the system back on, it should boot to WinRE again and show an error.
+Dismissing the error should reboot.
+* When you see the blue "updating" screen, press Shift+F10 to get to a shell.
+* Execute `manage-bde -pause C:` followed by `manage-bde -protectors -delete C:`
+* Shut the system down forcefully (again).

+At this point, the on-disk BitLocker metadata will contain a plaintext VMK.
+Dump it, and use that VMK to decrypt the FVEK.
+The decrypted FVEK can be used on the disk image made previously to decrypt the partition.